Give like you give a damn

 Ninety7 Vaux speaker dock

 For anyone on your list who already has an Echo Dot, you can’t go wrong with a Dot-enhancing accessory.
-One of our favorites is the Vaux speaker dock ($39.95 on Amazon) for the 2nd-gen Echo Dot.
+One of our favorites is the Vaux speaker dock (currently on sale for $34.95) for the 2nd-gen Echo Dot.
 Drop your Dot into the hollowed-out top of the Vaux, and you greatly improve the Dot’s sound quality.
 The Vaux also makes the Dot portable.

 A 5000mAh Lithium-ion battery in the Vaux will reportedly power the combo for about six hours, depending on use case, allowing you to take the Dot on the go.
 A 3.5mm aux jack on the Vaux allows you to hardwire a phone or tablet to the speaker, as well.
 (Read our full review of the Vaux.)